The Life of the One-Room Red Schoolhouse

 Franklin’s Other School Buildings

-Over time, Franklin has had 22 school buildings.
-The earliest were made from logs.
-From 1850 to 1912, there was one stone, two-story structure called “The Academy”, which shared space with the Odd Fellows Lackatong Lodge.
-All the others were frame buildings.
-Five different buildings have stood on the site of the present school in Quakertown.
+Over time, Franklin students have been served by 36 school buildings.
+Nine of the earliest were made from logs.
+From 1850 to 1912, there was one stone, two-story structure called “The Academy” that shared space with the Odd Fellows Lackatong Lodge.
+Two other small buildings were stone; all the others were of frame construction.
+Five different buildings have stood on the site of the present K-8 school in Quakertown.
 The first consolidated school in Hunterdon County, it was built in 1936 for $84,000.
-When the new school was completed, one-room schools in Cherryville, Pittstown, Quakertown, Sidney and the one called Franklin School on Old Schoolhouse Road were closed and the buildings sold at auction.
+When the new school was completed, one-room schools in Cherryville, Pittstown, Quakertown, Sidney, and the one called Franklin School on Old Schoolhouse Road were closed and the buildings sold at auction.
 All became private residences except for Sidney, which was dismantled and the wood used to make a chicken coop.
-The Quakertown school building was relocated across from the Methodist Church on Croton Road.
-An earlier Sunnyside School building was used from 1854-1899.
+The 1917-1946 two-room Quakertown school building was relocated across from the Methodist Church on Croton Road.
+An earlier Sunnyside School building was used from 1854-1899 and then as headquarters for the Community Power and Light Company from 1923-1926.
+It still stands on its original site, now a guest house.